EtienneHouze/GUI_Learning/README.md

 4) __Mesh__ __PostProcess__ __:__ This panel gives tools to reproject the labels from the output images of the network and make a point cloud with corresponding color code.

-    * As input data, the user must provide the folder containing the output label images from the network.
+    * As input data, the user must provide the folder containing the output label images from the network (such as the one produced in the inference process).
     * He also must indicates the _Projections.txt_ file corresponding to the mesh, and the _labels.txt_ file giving correspondance between labels and colors.
+These ones are produced in the preprocessing of the mesh.
     * Finally, he/she must provide an output .ptx file.
 It will be then possible to import the point cloud into ContextCapture.
+    * __Important__ __:__ Files must not be renamed during the process : their name is used as index to match inputs with corresponding outputs during the reconstruction process.